Data

 1.362

-Source of Marine Products in Feed (Meal and Oil)
+Source of Marine Products gone into feed produced in reporting year

 Please see our Ocean Disclosure Project profile for more information on the fisheries we source from.